#13 What is Marriage: A Biblical Guide to Love and Unity

 It was a moving sentiment, meant to encourage a girl who seemed a little withdrawn.
 As the senior class president, choir accompanist, and a genuinely likable guy (in my own mind), I figured Julie would be honored to get a card from me.
 Just like the other 16 girls who got one.

 Whether those girls were impressed, I’ll never know.
 Julie, however, actually responded.
 She wrote me a long note to tell me she liked me.
 A lot.
 But I didn’t intend my card to lead to a deeper relationship.
 At least not with Julie.
-So I started acting awkwardly around her and at one point wrote her a song called, “You Go the Way You Wanna Go.”
+So I started acting awkward around her and, at one point, wrote her a song called “You Go the Way You Wanna Go.”
 I’ll spare you the details, but the main point was, “I’m okay being your friend, but not your BOYfriend.”

 But Julie persisted and eventually wore me down, partly due to the fact that she made great brownies and had a car.
 That summer we began dating and in the fall I went to Temple University as she headed to work on a show horse farm.